Searching for Honda Wave/ZN100 partslist/workshopmanual

 Vielleicht wollt ihr Sprachforscher dort diskutieren?

-In so ungefähr einem Jahr werde ich bei Wiki nochmal nachsehen.
+In so ungefähr einem Jahr werde ich bei Wiki nochmal nachsehen. :lol:

 Mit lieben Grüßen